 SPM 560 Ethics of Sport.
 (3hours) This course is designed to provide the graduate student with information concerning ethical theories and issues relating to sport and physical activity.
+SPM 590 Sport Internship (3/6 hours) The internship

 SPM 590 Sport Internship (3/6 hours) The internship is the capstone experience for the Graduate Sport Science student.
 The internship allows the student to work and learn outside of the classroom at an approved site selected by the student.
 This internship is designed to be a mutually beneficial experience and provide a practical, experiential learning environment for competent, energetic students.
 The student is required to complete a total of 250 hours (per 3 hour credit) working at an approved internship site.